 This is a typically Mannerist conceit, the various features actually become what they most resemble.
 The long established medieval fashion for monstrosities, which can be seen in prints depicting anatomical curiosities of all kinds, is obviously related to Arcimboldo’s technique.
 Arcimboldo’s famous heads were influenced by the grotesque heads of Leonardo and considered a different approach to Physiognomy in relationship with natural elements.

-Regardless of historical context artists have the tradionally turned to a standard reportoire of compositional devices and visual formulas to help make their humorous points.
-Among these are the exaggeration and agglomeration of faces and bodies, the deptiction of people as animals and objets, and the display of caricatural figures in different ways.
+Regardless of historical context artists have traditionally turned to a standard repertoire of compositional devices and visual formulas to help make their humorous points.
+Among these are the exaggeration and agglomeration of faces and bodies, the depiction of people as animals and objects, and the display of caricatural figures in different ways.
 The absurd contrast, deformity, and nonsense situations create a primal appeal that allows us to recognize the humour of a caricature even if we are unfamiliar with the specific subject matter or situation represented.
 Caricaturists from all periods play similar games with our minds.

 - McPhee C C, Orenstein N M. Infinite Jest.
 Caricature and satire from Leonardo to Levine.
 The Metropolitan Museum of Art, New York, 2011

 - Catalogue.
 Rabisch.
 Il grottesco nell’arte del cinquecento.
 Milano, Skira, 1998

 - Ferino-Pagden S. Arcimboldo: artista milanese tra Leonardo e Caravaggio.
 Milano, Skira, 2011